marbew/CISSP-Mnemonics/README.md

 WTFPL License

-Disclaimer: Some of my mnemonics and tips are my own.
+**Disclaimer:** Some of my mnemonics and tips are my own.
 Some are freely given on Reddit.
-Credit is given to those I can confirm as original.
+I strive to give credit to original source where applicable.

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.